 Netflix is famous for its viewing recommendations, using an algorithm that’s consistently being developed and improved.
 But the personalization doesn’t stop there.

-Looking to make their ‘tariff refresh’ ad more relevant and engaging for mobile audiences, the team used data based on device and location to tailor their messaging to their consumers.
+Looking to make their ‘tariff refresh’ ad more relevant and engaging for mobile audiences, O2’s team of marketers used data based on device and location to introduce personalization into their customer messaging.

-Using this data, they could offer personalized and niche marketing ads, that showed what the best offer for that individual was, what similar users preferred to upgrade to, and where their nearest store was located.
+Using this data, they could offer personalized and niche marketing ads that showed what the best offer for that individual was, what similar users upgrade to, and where their nearest store was located.

 The personalized ads performed 128% better in terms of click-through rate.